Project L.A. / Bay Area

 Project L.A.
 2018 Graduates

-The mission of Project L.A. is to provide practical resources to assist men returning to the Los Angeles area upon release from San Quentin.
+The mission of Project L.A. / Bay Area is to provide practical resources to assist men returning to society upon release from San Quentin.

-Project L.A. is a nine month re-entry program.
+Project L.A. / Bay Area is a nine month re-entry program.
 When inmates are released from prison, they face challenges integrating back into society.
-Project L.A. provides these men with the practical resources which play a critical role in their success.
+Project L.A. / Bay Area provides these men with the practical resources which play a critical role in their success.

 Some of the classes and workshops featured are: adapting to change, criminal thinking, strategies to avoid returning to prison, credit repair, resume writing, entrepreneurship, and transitional housing.
 The men benefit from outside guest speakers as well as prisoner facilitators who provide lectures and workshops each week.

-Project L.A. is the only program currently in the Q serving the men of the L.A. community.
+Project L.A. / Bay Area is the only program currently in the Q serving the men of the L.A. community.

 Helaine Melnitzer, Chief Sponsor, Project L.A.